CLIMAAX/crabook/crabook/resources/support.md

 The allowlist is initialized with the email addresses known to us from the selection process following the open calls.
 To **extend eligibility** to accounts not yet on the allowlist, please inform us about the email addresses of the accounts to be added in a **service desk request from a known account**.

-Please note that addition to the allowlist does *not* automatically grant access to the [JupyterHub](#support-jupyterhub).
-Further permissions need to be requested for JupyterHub access via the service desk from the account seeking access (see instructions below).
+We recommend to register ECMWF accounts for all added email addresses *before* their addition to the allowlist.
+Only then can we also immediately grant permissions to access the [CLIMAAX JupyterHub](#support-jupyterhub).
+Email addresses added to our eligibility allowlist without a corresponding registered ECMWF account will not receive these permissions when added to the allowlist and have to ask for them explicitly via a service desk request.
 :::